Adiabatic freezing of long-range quantum correlations in spin chains: Adiabatic freezing of quantum discord

-Let us now consider the case where the bulk Hamiltonian ($\cal{H}_{bulk}$) represents an ordered, $XX$--spin chain, such that $\cal{J}_i = \cal{K}_i = 1, \forall~ i = 2,...,N-2$, and the coupling strengths at the ends are such that $\lambda_1, \lambda_2 < \cal{J}_i$.
-When $\lambda_1 \neq \lambda_2$, we refer to it as unbalanced weak coupling.
-Under such coupling, the behavior of long-range entanglement ($\cal{E}_L$) and long-range quantum discord ($\cal{D}_L$) are qualitatively different.
-Specifically, for fixed values of $\lambda_2$ and on slowly increasing the parameter $\lambda_1$, from approximately $0$ to $1$, the long-range quantum discord, i.e., the quantum discord of the two-site reduced density matrix, $\rho_{1N}$, of the ground state, freezes, i.e., remains unchanged in value, from $\lambda_1 \approx 0$ to $\lambda_1 = \lambda_2$, i.e., for the range 0 $< \lambda_1 \le \lambda_2$.
-The value of the frozen long-range quantum discord ($\cal{D}_L^f$) is dependent on the fixed coupling strength, $\lambda_2$, and the size of the spin chain, $N$.
-However, the freezing length ($l_f$), i.e., the length on the $\lambda_1$-axis over which the quantum discord remains frozen, is only dependent on $\lambda_2$.
-As $\lambda_1$ is increased beyond $\lambda_2$, i.e., for the range $\lambda_1 > \lambda_2$, the freezing of quantum discord ceases to exist and it decays exactly similar to the balanced coupling case.
-Interestingly, the behavior of entanglement does not distinguish the two regimes, namely 0 $< \lambda_1 \le \lambda_2$ and $\lambda_1 > \lambda_2$.
-In particular, entanglement decays in a similar fashion in both the regimes, though the maximum $\cal{E}_L$ at $\lambda_1 \approx 0$ and the value of $\lambda_1$ at the non-temporal ESD (i.e., $\lambda_1^D$, such that for all $\lambda_1 \ge \lambda_1^D, \cal{E}_L = 0$), both decrease with increasing $\lambda_2$.
-Figure \ref{fig:1} shows the freezing of long-range quantum discord in an $N = 10$ spin $XX$-model for different values of the fixed weak coupling, $\lambda_2$, with the variation of $\lambda_1$.
+Let us now consider the case where $\cal{H}_{bulk}$ represents an ordered, \emph{XX} spin chain, such that $\cal{J}_i = \cal{K}_i = 1, \forall~ i = 2,...,N-2$, and the coupling strengths at the ends are such that $\lambda_1, \lambda_2 < \cal{J}_i$.
+When $\lambda_1\neq\lambda_2$, we refer to it as ``unbalanced'' weak-coupling.
+Under such coupling, the behavior of $\cal{E}_L$ and long-range QD ($\cal{D}_L$) i.e., the QD of the reduced density matrix of the end spins, $\rho_{1N}$, of the ground state, are qualitatively different.
+Specifically, for fixed values of $\lambda_2$ and on slowly increasing the parameter $\lambda_1$, from approximately $0$ to $1$, $\cal{D}_L$ freezes, i.e., remains unchanged in value for the range 0 $<\lambda_1\le\lambda_2$.
+The value of the frozen $\cal{D}_L$ ($\cal{D}_L^f$) is dependent on the fixed $\lambda_2$ and the size of the spin chain, $N$.
+However, the freezing interval ($l_f$), i.e., the region on the $\lambda_1$-axis over which $\cal{D}_L$ remains frozen, is equal to $\lambda_2$.
+As $\lambda_1$ is increased beyond $\lambda_2$, i.e., for the range $\lambda_1 > \lambda_2$, the freezing of $\cal{D}_L$ ceases and it decays exactly similar to the balanced case.
+Interestingly, the behavior of entanglement does not distinguish the regimes 0 $<\lambda_1 \le \lambda_2$ and $\lambda_1 > \lambda_2$.
+In particular, $\cal{E}_L$ decays in a similar fashion in both the regimes, though the maximum $\cal{E}_L$ at $\lambda_1 \approx 0$ and the value of $\lambda_1$ at the non-temporal death (i.e., $\lambda_1^D$, such that for all $\lambda_1 \ge \lambda_1^D, \cal{E}_L = 0$), both decrease with increasing $\lambda_2$.
+Figure~\ref{fig:1} shows the freezing of long-range QD in an $N = 10$ spin \emph{XX} chain for different values of the fixed weak coupling, $\lambda_2$, with the variation of $\lambda_1$.
 We call such phenomenon as ``adiabatic freezing'' since it can be observed in the adiabatic evolution obtained by slow variation of the weak coupling $\lambda_1$.
-We observe that the freezing length is equal to fixed weak coupling, i.e., $l_f$ = $\lambda_2$.
-Interestingly, there exists a complementary behavior between the freezing length $l_f$ and the frozen discord value, $\cal{D}_L^f$ (cf. \cite{titas}).
-For $\lambda_1 > \lambda_2$, the decay of $\cal{D}_L$ is identical to the balanced weak coupling case, $\lambda_1 = \lambda_2$, which is also equal to the behavior for $\lambda_2 \approx 0$.
-The inset of Fig. \ref{fig:1} shows the behavior of entanglement for the same parameter regime.
+The phenomenon of adiabatic freezing can be explained by observing the behavior of the two-site correlation functions that are obtained by solving the Hamiltonian in Eq.~(\ref{eq:ham3}).
+Note that the freezing of $\cal{D}_L$ observed in the present context is purely a property of the {quantum spin chain, and not a conjunction of the system and an environment.